hapax/hapax.github.io/research.md

 It seems like this slices the saddle-shaped space in half in an controllable way.
-With some sleight of hand, we can even slice a *wormhole* in half, and use sliced quantum computers to describe the inside of a black hole!
+With some sleight of hand, we can even slice a *wormhole* in half, and use half a quantum computer to describe the interior of a black hole!

 #### Papers and presentations